mubarakaali/CurrencyConvertor/README.md

 # Welcome to ComposeNavigationModule

-It's an app built using the MVVM, Repository pattern and Clean Architecture with JetPack Compose for UI Presentation,that show user registration.
+ The ComposeNavigationModule is following MVVM , Repository pattern and Clean Architecture with SOLID design principle.To make the app flow clean and easy,I have used multi modular approach with the features that I am implementing in the app.To make the centralized dependencies implementation I have used version-catalog with kotlin gradle, 'libs.version.toml' file have all dependencies.The most important thing about this app is that it is using Jetpack compose UI declarative framework.
 <br/>

 ## Index